easycoder/webson/README.md

 The symbol `#` by itself signals that child elements are to be added.
 This directive takes either a single name or an array of names.

 The structure we've built here isn't much use unless we can add further items to the various `div`s.
-Some of this can be done with further Webson code but ultimately it will be a JavaScript function that populates elements of the DOM.
-For this to happen, elements must have unique ids to allow JavaScript to find them.
+Some of this can be done with further Webson code but ultimately you'll either use an `onClick="<something>"` callout or a JavaScript function that populates elements of the DOM.
+For the latter to work, elements must have unique ids to allow JavaScript to find them.
 Here's the `$Left` block again, with an id and a couple of other additions:
 ```json
     "$Left": {
         "#debug": 2,